- Using OSG Provided Singularity Images

 Requirements = HAS_SINGULARITY == TRUEwill trigger the scripts that load a Singularity image from CVMFS and run your job inside.

 +SingularityImagewill tell the job which Singularity image to use for the job.
-If you don't include this option, your job will use a default OSG Singularity image (currently EL 6).

 For example, this is what a submit file might look like to run your job under EL7: